 If you’ve ever considered starting a business, then you know that selecting the type of entity can be very confusing.
 When you’re new to entrepreneurship, it can feel overwhelming as you research and try to understand entity structures.
-While there are many options, most people face one burning question … What’s the difference between a Limited Liability Company and a Corporation?
+And while there are many entity options, it usually comes down to LLC vs. Corporation.
+So, the burning question is… What is the difference between LLC and corporation?

-Let’s take a moment to explore the differences between these entities and the benefits you can get from each structure, including the disadvantages and advantages.
+Let’s take a moment to explore the differences between LLC and corporation (or Inc.) and the benefits you can get from each structure, including the disadvantages and advantages.

-A Limited Liability Company is just that – it protects you, as the business owner, from being held personally liable for the actions of your business (or the LLC).
-If there is a lawsuit against your business, the LLC protects you from the personal risks.
+A Limited Liability Company (or LLC) is just that – it protects you, as the business owner, from being held personally liable for the actions of your business (or the LLC).
+If there is a lawsuit against your business (and in our lawsuit happy country, this is bound to happen at some point), the LLC protects you from the personal risks.
 This means that your personal assets stay safe.
 Additionally, LLCs have other benefits.

 - LLCs offer pass-through taxation, meaning that taxes are not paid at the business level.
 When you create an LLC, income and losses are reported on your personal tax return.
 When taxes are due, they are paid on the individual level.